cisco/mindmeld/docs/source/userguide/entity_recognizer.rst

   Always ``'tagger'``, since the entity recognizer is a tagger model. `Tagging, sequence tagging, or sequence labeling <https://en.wikipedia.org/wiki/Sequence_labeling>`_ are common terms used in NLP literature for models that generate a tag for each token in a sequence.
 Taggers are most commonly used for part of speech tagging or named entity recognition.

-  since the `maximum entropy markov model (MEMM) <https://en.wikipedia.org/wiki/Maximum-entropy_Markov_model>`_ is currently the only supported model for training entity recognizers in Workbench.

 ``'model_settings'`` (:class:`dict`)
   |